crayon/azure-cost-control/README.md

 ## Prerequisites

-- PowerShell modules: Az, Az.Accounts, Az.Reservations, Az.BillingBenefits, Az.Resources, Az.Billing, AzureAD, AzureAD.Standard.Preview
+- PowerShell modules: Az, Az.Accounts, Az.Reservations, Az.BillingBenefits, Az.Resources, Az.Billing, Microsoft.Graph.Authentication, Microsoft.Graph.Applications, Microsoft.Graph.Identity.DirectoryManagement

 Ensure that the required modules are installed before running the script.
 The script will attempt to install them if they are not already present.